Rays clinch AL wild-card spot; Astros get AL home-field edge

 Alex Bregman hit his 23rd homer in the bottom of the first.

-“I’m glad I got to work my way back. … Being able to contribute now and being able to pop Champagne tonight is much more meaningful.” — Rays starter Tyler Glasnow.
+“I’m glad I got to work my way back. … Being able to contribute now and being able to pop Champagne tonight is much more meaningful.” said Rays starter Tyler Glasnow.